 This is because GoDaddy’s web builder contains only the most necessary tools and features, ensuring that all you get are those tools and features necessary for a professional-looking website.
 The downside to this?
 You don’t get as many customization options and features as you would get if you used Squarespace.

 In terms of pricing, GoDaddy is quite cheaper than Squarespace.
 GoDaddy’s subscription options start with the Basic Plan which costs $6.99 and ends with the eCommerce plan, which costs 17.49/month.

-On the other hand, Squarespace subscription options start with the personal plan, which costs $12/month, and ends with the Advanced Commerce plan, which costs $40/month.
+On the other hand, Squarespace subscription options start with the personal plan, which costs $12/month and end with the Advanced Commerce plan, which costs $40/month.

 When to Choose GoDaddy

 GoDaddy’s biggest advantage over Squarespace is how much easier and faster it is to create websites with it.
 While it might not offer you as many customization options as Squarespace would, it does have all you need to create a fully functional, professional-looking website.